 3.Y5.1 Scope

 This transaction is used to find a care plan.
-The Care Plan Consumer searches for a care plan of interest.
-A care plan located by search may then be retrieved for viewing, shared with a Care Plan Contributor when updates are needed, and the Care Plan Consumer may subscribe to receive updates for the care plan.
+The Care Plan Contributor searches for a care plan of interest.
+A care plan located by search may then be retrieved for viewing or updating.

 3.Y5.2 Actor Roles